shyamupa/hma-translit/README.md

--Code for the EMNLP paper, "Bootstrapping Transliteration with Guided Discovery for Low-Resource Languages".
+Code for the EMNLP paper, "Bootstrapping Transliteration with Guided Discovery for Low-Resource Languages".

 ## Running the code